vacp2p/vac.dev/research-areas.md

 ## Identity/Trust

 Identity and key management required for non-trivial secure messaging.
-Multi device management, group management, trust, reputation etc. Especially in a private and secure fashion.
+This includes multi device management, group management, trust, and reputation.
+Especially in a private and secure fashion.